-Croke Park will play host to the 2020 All Ireland Hurling Final this Sunday with 15 WIT students and alumni pulling on the blue and white
+Croke Park will play host to the 2020 All Ireland Hurling Final this Sunday with 15 SETU students and alumni pulling on the blue and white

 The All-Ireland Senior Hurling Championship has just two teams remaining and the countdown is on to the final at Croke Park.

 Waterford are set to meet Limerick in the final for the first time ever following their impressive semi-final victories in the race for the coveted Liam McCarthy Cup.
-This game has a 3.30pm throw in on Sunday and certainly promises to be an epic encounter with Waterford Institute of Technology (WIT) strongly represented on the day.
+This game has a 3.30pm throw in on Sunday and certainly promises to be an epic encounter with South East Technological University (WIT) strongly represented on the day.

 A long-awaited day